asyncmagician/QuickGenius/README.md

-# QuickGenius - Simple and Customizable Password Generator
+# QuickGenius - Simple and Customizable Credentials Generator

 Welcome to QuickGenius!
 This script helps you generate random passwords ou passphrase with ease.
-You can customize the length, character set, and more to create a strong and secure password/passphrase for your online accounts.
+You can customize the length, character set, select the number of words in a passphrase and more to create a strong and secure passwords/passphrases for your online accounts.
 It's 100% open-source.

 ## ⚠️ Important Note
 QuickGenius is a simple password generator and **NOT** a password manager.
 It store the generated password/passphrase locally and removes it after it's been decoded.

-🌍 Internet is required, it uses [HaveIbeenPwnd](https://haveibeenpwned.com/API/v2) and [DataMuse](https://haveibeenpwned.com/API/v2) APIs
+🌍 Internet is required, has it uses [HaveIbeenPwnd](https://haveibeenpwned.com/API/v2) and [DataMuse](https://haveibeenpwned.com/API/v2) APIs

-Please use a dedicated password manager, like [Passbolt](https://github.com/passbolt), to store and manage your passwords securely.
+Please use a dedicated password manager, like [Passbolt](https://github.com/passbolt), to generate, store and manage your passwords securely.

 ## Get Started